cjus/node-neo4j-presentation/presentation/readme.md

 <img src="leaf.jpg" width="300"/>

-If you recall your high school biology class then this image might also look unremarkably similar to our own nervous system and arteries!
+If you recall your high school biology class then this image might seem similar to our own nervous system and arteries!
 And that's no coincidence.
 Doctors save lives by manipulating those network graphs.

 In truth, we need go no further than our thoughts to realize that the neurons in our own brains form a network graph.
 Indeed graphs are everywhere.